arjun-krishna1/zmaps/README.md

     - Accepting survivors: Boolean
     - Has Internet Access: Boolean

+- Operations:
+  - POST Location of interest
+    - POST Zombie Horde
+    - POST Outpost
+      - POST Resource Stash

+  - GET all locations of interest
+  - GET all Zombie Hordes
+  - GET all Outposts
+  - GET outpost closest to me (eventually)

+  - PATCH number of zombies in zombie horde
+  - PATCH average stage of decomposition in zombie horde
+  - PATCH each resource in a resource stash
+  - PATCH population of Outpost and its resources

 - Frontend:
   - Map that displays all locations of interest
     - Legend